 - not condoning any illegal or unethical behaviour on the part of our suppliers, contractors or consultants.

-We also actively encourage our employees to report any issues or concerns they may have, including any breaches in the Code of Conduct and Ethics and Procurement policies.
-The approach to raising or reporting any such concerns or issues is documented in our Whistleblowing policy.
+We also actively encourage our employees to report any issues or concerns they may have, including any breaches in the Code of Conduct and Procurement policies.
+The approach to raising or reporting any such concerns or issues is documented in our Whistleblowing Policy.

-These policies are easily accessible to all employees and the Director of Risk and Compliance, with the support of World Gold Council’s legal counsel, has assumed responsibility for compliance with the Act.
+These policies are easily accessible to all employees and the General Counsel has assumed responsibility for compliance with the Act.

 Due Diligence Processes as Sponsor for GLD, GLDW and GLDM